 The employee has to transfer or be recruited from abroad to a Dutch employer

 It is only possible to claim the 30% ruling if you are transferred or recruited from abroad.
 You have to prove that you were residing outside the Netherlands before you began your present employment in the Netherlands.
-Furthermore, the employee must not have lived within 150 km of the Dutch border for 16 or more months out of the last 24 months prior to the start of their employment in the Netherlands.
+Furthermore, the employee must not have lived within 150 km of the Dutch border for no more than eight months out of the last 24 months prior to the start of employment in the Netherlands.

 The employee has to have specific experience or expertise that is not or is rarely available in the Netherlands